openstack/bifrost/playbooks/roles/bifrost-deploy-nodes-dynamic/README.md

 Dependencies
 ------------

-This role is intended to be executed upon a node that the ironic-install role has been executed upon.
+This role is intended to be executed upon a node that the bifrost-ironic-install role has been executed upon.
 The configuration that is leveraged by this role utilizes a configuration drive to place network configuration and an SSH key on the newly deployed host.
 As such, the bifrost-configdrives role is required.

 Example Playbook
 ----------------